-A symbol can be exported only if the reference has STV_DEFAULT visibility.
-You must use the --override_visibility command-line option to enable the linker to override symbol visibility to STV_DEFAULT.
+A symbol can be exported only if the definition has STV\DEFAULT or STV\PROTECTED visibility.
+You must use the --override\visibility command-line option to enable the linker to override symbol visibility to STV\DEFAULT.

-EXPORT pattern AS replacement_pattern[,pattern AS replacement_pattern]
+EXPORT pattern AS replacement\pattern[,pattern AS replacement\pattern]

-is a string, optionally including wildcard characters (either or ?), that matches zero or more defined global symbols.
+is a string, optionally including wildcard characters (either \ or ?), that matches zero or more defined global symbols.
 If pattern does not match any defined global symbol, the linker ignores the command.
 The operand can match only defined global symbols.